chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

     search in yahoo just say "search (the thing) in yahoo". search in duckduckgo just say "search (the thing) in duckduckgo".
     Search in Pinterest just say "search (the thing) in Pinterest".
-Launch may applications by saying "launch (the name of the application)" or "launch (the name of the application) now" or "launch (the name of the application) now" e.g.
+Launch an applications by saying "launch (the name of the application)" or "launch (the name of the application) now" or "launch (the name of the application) now" e.g.

     launch chrome just say "launch chrome" or "launch chrome now". launch notepad just say "launch notepad" or "launch notepad now".